Annual Reports

 Annual Report FAQ

-A: Although you're encouraged to file one earlier, your first required Annual Report is due the calendar year following your initial accreditation decision.
+A: Although you're encouraged to file one earlier, your first required Annual Report is due the calendar year following your first AAQEP accreditation decision—whether for initial or 7-year accreditation.
 That due date is listed on your action report and in this list of accredited programs.

 A: The fall reporting period is designed to encourage your timely examination of prior-year's data in order to maintain successful practices and plan for improvement.